jdbalistreri/PluggedIn/README.md

 [Details][phase-four]

-### Phase 5: Searching for Users (~2 days)
+### Phase 5: Searching for Users (~1-2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+I'll need to add a `search` route to the Users controller.
+On the Backbone side, there will be a `SearchResults` view that has a `UsersIndex`.
+This view will use a Users collection and will fetch from the search route.
+It will contain many UserListItem subviews, each linking to a given user's profile.

 [Details][phase-five]